 What types of construction projects need a license in Malaysia?

-Businessmen who want to open a company in Malaysia that deals with construction projects should know that the construction license is necessary for a wide category of projects.
+Businessmen who want to open a company in Malaysia that deals with construction projects should know that a construction license is necessary for a wide category of projects.
 This is required for any construction projects, design projects, extensions, reparations, maintenance, renovations or demolition projects.
 The detailed list of the construction activities that need to be licensed here is presented below:

 - any building structure, edifice, walls, fences or chimneys (this applies to any new construction project or to partially constructions);

-- roads, railways, cables, canals, aerodromes, drainage systems or irrigation systems;
+- roads, railways, cables, canals, aerodromes, drainage systems, or irrigation systems;

-- any constructions related to electrical works, mechanical and waterworks or to projects related to telecommunications;
+- any constructions related to electrical works, mechanical and waterworks, or to projects related to telecommunications;

-- the construction of viaducts, bridges and dams, sewers, shafts or tunnels;
+- the construction of viaducts, bridges and dams, sewers, shafts, or tunnels;

 What types of contractors can enter a construction project in Malaysia?